- Find out more about roles available and what it is like to work for a certain company

-The Graduate Recruitment and Placements Fair is the biggest employer event that takes place on campus each year.
-This year it will be held on the 30th and 31st of October at the Venue.
-Enterprise Rent-a-Car will be sponsoring the event and will be attending, along with many other organisations that recruit students for internships, placements, graduate roles and international opportunities.
-DMU staff will also be there to provide you with careers advice or CV reviews.
+The #DMUworks Graduate Recruitment and Placements Fair is the biggest employer event that takes place on Campus each year.
+This year it will be held on Tuesday 29th and Wednesday 30th of October at the Venue.
+Enterprise Rent-a-Car will be sponsoring the event and will be attending along with many other organisations who recruit students for internships, working abroad, placements and graduate roles.
+DMU staff will also be there to provide you with careers advice or CV checks.
 Download the Careers Fair Plus App for a list of exhibitors, what they offer, a floor plan (available mid-October) and hints and tips on getting the most out of the fair.

-The following presentations will also be taking place at the fair; places are limited so please only book if you can attend.
+Presentations will also be taking place at the fair.
+See MyGateway to for details.
+Places are limited so please only book if you can attend.

 We will be holding careers fair preparation session on the below dates before the fair to provide you with some hints and tips on getting the most out of the fair.
 To book, click on the date you would like to attend.